Orangepip gives a zest for Making!

 See your projects grow with OrangePip – a distinctive new range of open source boards which offer a colourful introduction to coding and prototyping.
 Based on the ATmega2560 and ATmega328 microcontrollers, the OrangePip boards are fully compatible with Arduino shields, sensors, accessories and software – giving users access to the global Arduino community of makers and projects.

 The boards themselves are rich with features, including 16MHz oscillator, ATmega16u2 for serial conversion, 14 digital GPIO I/O pins (Kona328) and 54 I/O pins (Mega2560), quick reset buttons and machine screw holes.
-The high performance ATmega 8-bit AVR RISC-based microcontrollers give OrangePip users enough power and memory to store and run multiple lines of complex code – the Kona328 being designed for beginners and Mega2560 for intermediate users.
+The high performance ATmega 8-bit AVR RISC-based microcontrollers give OrangePip users enough power and memory to store and run multiple lines of complex code – the Kona328 and Segments328 being designed for beginners and Mega2560 for intermediate users.

 The Orangepip Kona328 is an Arduino UNO compatible development board that is based around theATmega328 microcontroller.
 The board features 14x digital I/O pins (six of which may be used as PWM outputs), 6 analog inputs and a 16MHz crystal oscillator.
 The board is simple to use, just requiring connection to a computer via USB to get started.